fede183/notes/NotesAWS.md

 - Build voice and text chatbots with Amazon Lex.

 ## Machine learning

 Traditional machine learning (ML) development is complex, expensive, time consuming, and error prone.
 AWS offers Amazon SageMaker to remove the difficult work from the process and empower you to build, train, and deploy ML models quickly.

 # The Cloud Journey

 ## The AWS Well-Architected Framework

-The AWS Well-Architected Framework(opens in a new tab) helps you understand how to design and operate reliable, secure, efficient, and cost-effective systems in the AWS Cloud.
+The AWS Well-Architected Framework helps you understand how to design and operate reliable, secure, efficient, and cost-effective systems in the AWS Cloud.
 It provides a way for you to consistently measure your architecture against best practices and design principles and identify areas for improvement.

 ### Operational excellence

 Operational excellence is the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.

 ### Security

 The Security pillar is the ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.

 ### Reliability

 Reliability is the ability of a system to do the following:
 - Recover from infrastructure or service disruptions
 - Dynamically acquire computing resources to meet demand
 - Mitigate disruptions such as misconfigurations or transient network issues

 ### Performance efficiency

 Performance efficiency is the ability to use computing resources efficiently to meet system requirements and to maintain that efficiency as demand changes and technologies evolve.

 ### Cost optimization

 Cost optimization is the ability to run systems to deliver business value at the lowest price point.

 ### Sustainability

 Sustainability is the ability to continually improve sustainability impacts by reducing energy consumption and increasing efficiency across all components of a workload by maximizing the benefits from the provisioned resources and minimizing the total resources required.

 ## Advantages of cloud computing

 - Trade upfront expense for variable expense.
 - Benefit from massive economies of scale.
 - Stop guessing capacity.